zuo/unittest_expander/docs/reference.rst

 .. decorator:: expand

-*or*

-.. decorator:: expand(*, into=globals())

-   .. deprecated:: 0.4.0

-      The *into* argument will become *illegal* in the version *0.5.0*.

-   ———

-   This decorator is intended to be applied to *test classes*: doing that causes that test parameters -- previously attached to related test methods (and/or classes) by decorating them with :func:`foreach` -- are "expanded", that is, actual parametrized versions of those methods (and/or classes) are generated.
+   Apply this decorator to a *test class* to generate actual *parametrized* test methods, that is, to "expand" test parameter specifications which were earlier attached (by using :func:`foreach`) to test methods owned by the test class.

-   The public interface provided by :func:`expand` includes also the following attributes (making it possible to :ref:`customize how names of parametrized test methods and classes are generated
+   The public interface provided by :func:`expand` includes also the following attributes (making it possible to :ref:`customize how names of parametrized test methods are generated
    <custom-name-formatting>`):

    .. attribute:: expand.global_name_pattern